-LDAP authentication for the Impala app in Hue can be enabled by setting the following properties under the [desktop] section in hue.ini.
+LDAP authentication for the Impala app in Hue can be enabled by setting the following properties under the [impala] section in hue.ini.

-ldap_username LDAP username of the Hue user to be authenticated. ldap_password LDAP password for the Hue user to be authenticated.
+auth_username LDAP username of Hue user to be authenticated. auth_password LDAP password of Hue user to be authenticated.